Juno News

 X (Justice Centre for Constitutional Freedoms)

-Justice Schreck stressed the case was not about the merits of Katerberg’s views on COVID vaccines, but his constitutional right to express them.
+Justice Schreck stressed the case was not about the merits of George Katerberg’s views on COVID vaccines, but his constitutional right to express them.

 The Court stated, “this case is about Mr. Katerberg’s freedom to express his views and not the correctness of those views,” adding that nothing in the decision should be read as endorsing or criticizing those views.